-Los Angeles Dodger’s Justin Turner Refuses To Follow MLB’s COVID-19 Protocol Despite Contracting The Virus
+Los Angeles Dodgers’ Justin Turner Refuses To Follow MLB’s COVID-19 Protocol Despite Contracting The Virus

-Justin Turner, who tested positive for the coronavirus, is suffering consequences put in place by the MLB after he was seen celebrating his club’s World Series victory.
+Justin Turner, who tested positive for the coronavirus, is suffering consequences put in place by Major League Baseball after he was seen celebrating his club’s World Series victory.
 He refrained from wearing a mask at some points in the night and was seen coming in contact with several other members of the Los Angeles Dodgers organization, according to a report from TMZ.

 Prior to Turner’s case of the coronavirus, every player in professional baseball had tested negative for 58 straight days.